Louis de Buade de Frontenac: First term in New France

 During Frontenac's first administration many improvements had been made in the country.
 The defenses had been strengthened, a fort was built at Cataraqui (now Kingston, Ontario), bearing the governor's name, and conditions of peace had been fairly maintained between the Iroquois on the one hand and the French and their allies, the Ottawas and the Hurons, on the other.
 Frontenac made his way to Cataraqui to build his post that would facilitate trading with the Iroquois Confederacy.
 Even though Frontenac was disobeying Colbert's policies, he was able to continuously act in such a way because he represented the king.
 Throughout his first term, Frontenac was engaging in the fur trade to increase his own fortune and those of his associates.
 According to La Salle's personal memoir, Frontenac was also trying to secure a monopoly over a large part of the fur trade.
 The progress of events during the next few years proved that the recall of the governor had been ill-timed.
 The Iroquois were assuming a threatening attitude towards the inhabitants, and Frontenac's successor, La Barre, was quite incapable of leading an army against such foes.
-At the end of a year, La Barre was replaced by the Marquis de Denonville, a man of ability and courage, who, though he showed some vigour in marching against the western Iroquois tribes, angered rather than intimidated them, and the massacre of Lachine on 5 August 1689 must be regarded as one of the unhappy results of his administrations.
+At the end of a year, La Barre was replaced by the Marquis de Denonville, a man of ability and courage, who, though he showed some vigour in marching against the western Iroquois tribes, angered rather than intimidated them, and the massacre of Lachine on 5 August 1689 must be regarded as one of the unhappy results of his administration.